-The part time programme in Foundation Studies Art and Design is aimed at either: Mature students wishing to explore the possibility of a second career in art and design or Younger people who, through personal circumstances, are only able to attend college on a part time basis.
+The part time programme in Foundation Studies Art and Design is aimed at: Mature students wishing to explore the possibility of a second career in art and design or Younger people who, through personal circumstances, are only able to attend college on a part time basis.
 All applicants must be 18yrs of age or older on the 1st of September in the year of entry.

-In addition to, (or in lieu of) formal qualifications, selection is based on performance at interview and the quality of the portfolio.
+In addition to (or in lieu of) formal qualifications, selection is based on performance at interview and the quality of the portfolio.
 Candidates should present a range of recent work which reflects their achievement in art & design.
 This might include observed drawing, colour work in a range of media, or design work in 2 & 3 dimensions.
 Please bring work which shows your skill and potential for further study in art and design.
-Sketchbooks, scrapbooks, and work which shows thinking processes and evidence of the development of ideas as well as finished pieces should be included in your folio.
+Sketchbooks, scrapbooks and work which shows thinking processes and evidence of the development of ideas as well as finished pieces should be included in your folio.

 How will I be assessed?

 Stage one is taught at level 3 and is pass or fail, with a review in October and a formal assessment and diagnostic review in November.

 Stage two is delivered at level 3 / 4 and is pass or fail, with ongoing review and a formal assessment in February.

 Stage 3 is delivered at level 4 and assessed and graded at level 4 on portfolio evidence and final exhibition of work.

 A selection of Art & Design materials is advantageous, but there are opportunities to purchase paper and materials within College.

 If you are over 19 as of 31 August and enrolling on a full-time programme of study a tuition fee will be applicable in most cases.

 Age 19-23 and it’s your first full level 3 Qualification – no fees to pay.